Self-Start Mums is a brand new series showcasing some fabulous mothers who have created their own self-employed business.

 For my first interview, I had the pleasure of chatting to Julia Colbron, Co-Founder of Tell Me Baby.

-An Interview with Co-Founder of Tell Me Baby, Julia Colbron
+My Interview with Julia: Co-Founder of Tell Me Baby.

 1. Tell me about yourself?